MeiyappanKannappa/shalo/Readme.md

 ```
 npm/yarn install
 ```
-Now lets do checkout for only apps that you in need in NX Monorepo.
+Now lets do checkout for only apps ###(NA APP NAME) that you in need in NX Monorepo.
 Shalo computes the dependencies within nx and will checkout all the required dependent apps in the monorepo
 ```
-shalo checkout -a <APP/PROJECT_NAME>
+shalo checkout -a <NX-APP/NX-PROJECT_NAME>
 ```
 you can exclude the dependent apps as well.
 But be careful using this, as it may break nx build or any nx commands
 ```
-shalo checkout -a <APP/PROJECT_NAME> -e  <EXCLUDED_APP_NAME>
+shalo checkout -a <APP/PROJECT_NAME> -e  <NX-EXCLUDED_APP_NAME>
 ```

 In addition you may need to add folders in the monorepo like mocks, tools etc to add folders